 If a small business extends its credit line to its customers, this reduces the working capital that these businesses have for their day-to-day activities.

 Tightening credit and collection policy are one of the most common methods of improving days sales outstanding (DSO).

-Detailed information on inventory not available and Inventory turnover problems.
 Companies need to purchase inventory on a regular basis to keep their business going.
-However, if inventory for a company includes raw materials and finished goods.
-An insufficient amount of stocks can result in reduced sales and delays for customers, leading to the vicious cycle of poor cash flow into the company.
+An insufficient amount of stocks can result in reduced sales and delays for customers, leading to a vicious cycle of poor cash flow into the company.

 - Offering incentives to customers, like early payment discounts, to accelerate the accounts receivable receipts for example, in 10 days instead of 30.

 - Expanding your inventory requires significant investment.
-Freeing up capital by reducing inventory can be an effective way of improving cash flow, although this is dependant on your business’s external environment also.
+Freeing up capital by reducing inventory can be an effective way of improving cash flow, although this is dependent on your business’s external environment also.